trade-tariff/trade-tariff-api-docs/source/getting-started.html.md

 # Getting Started

-This guide introduces a number of key concepts in GOV.UK Tariff API through the usage of examples.
+This guide introduces a number of key concepts in GOV.UK Trade Tariff API through the usage of examples.
 It utilises [curl](https://curl.haxx.se/) for interfacing with the API on the command line and is chosen due to the wide availability of curl, however you may prefer the structured output of